steinwaywhw/ATS-CMake/doc/source/index.rst

 This is a project aiming at developing a build tool for ATS.
 It is based on CMake.
 Currently, it provides some very useful CMake modules for ATS users to simplify building processes.
 In the near future, it will support downloading artifacts from a server to help you utilize third party ATS libraries.

+The project is hosted on `GitHub <https://github.com/steinwaywhw/ATS-CMake>`_.
+Welcome to contribute.

 Table of Contents
 ===========================